Spanish missions in Baja California

-The Spanish missions in Baja California were a large number of religious outposts established by Catholic religious orders, the Jesuits, the Franciscans and the Dominicans, between 1683 and 1834 to spread the Christian doctrine among the Indigenous peoples living on the Baja California peninsula.
-The missions gave Spain a valuable toehold in the frontier land, and introduced European livestock, fruits, vegetables, and industry into the region.
-Indigenous peoples were severely impacted by the introduction of European diseases such as smallpox and measles and by 1800 their numbers were a fraction of what they had been before the arrival of the Spanish.
+The Spanish missions in Baja California were a large number of religious outposts established by Catholic religious orders, the Jesuits, the Franciscans and the Dominicans, between 1683 and 1834.
+The missionary goal was to spread the Christian doctrine among the Indigenous peoples living on the Baja California peninsula.
+The missions gave Spain a valuable toehold in the frontier land, and would also act as a deterrent to prevent pirates from using the peninsula of Las Californias as a jumping off point for contraband trade with mainland New Spain.
+Missionaries introduced European livestock, fruits, vegetables, and industry into the region.
+Indigenous peoples were severely impacted by the introduction of European diseases such as smallpox and measles; furthermore, the expulsion of the Jesuits from the Spanish Empire in 1767 ripped the social fabric of the peninsula, although Franciscans were sent to replace them.
+In 1769, the Franciscans moved to Upper California, leaving Dominicans in charge of Baja California.
+By 1800 indigenous numbers were a fraction of what they had been before the arrival of the Spanish, yet even today many people living in Baja California are of indigenous heritage.

-Mexico secularized all missions in its territory in 1834 and the last of the missionaries departed in 1840.
+All missions in Mexico were secularized by the Mexican secularization act of 1833 by 1834 and the last of the missionaries departed in 1840.
+Under secularization, native mission congregations lost their communal rights to the lands which they had farmed since baptism.
 Some of the mission churches survive and are still in use.